AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 title: Use partner-provided attributes to deliver personalized experiences
 description: Learn how to use partner-provided probabilistic attributes to deliver personalized experiences to your visitors.
 ---
 # Use partner-provided attributes to deliver personalized experiences

-Learn how to use partner-provided probabilistic attributes to deliver personalized experiences to your visitors.
+Learn how to use partner-provided probabilistic attributes to deliver personalized experiences to your web property visitors.

 ![Use partner-provided probabilistic attributes to deliver personalized experiences to your visitors.](/help/rtcdp/assets/partner-data/onsite-personalization/onsite-personalization-steps.png)